 Education & Outreach Initiatives

-- Use of polyethylene mulch in strawberry production
+- Use of PE mulch in strawberry production

 - Soil sampling for visible plastic fragments post tillage